Drake Performance and Event Center

-The Drake Performance and Event Center is located at Ohio State University.
-It was a student activity center named Drake Union.
-The center is located on the west campus of Ohio State between Morrill Tower and Lincoln Tower off the east banks of the Olentangy River.
+The Drake Performance and Event Center was located at Ohio State University.
+Formerly known as the Drake Union, it was originally constructed as a student activity center before becoming home to the Department of Theater.
+The center was located on the west campus of Ohio State between Morrill Tower and Lincoln Tower off the east banks of the Olentangy River.

 Background

 With the construction of residence halls on west campus, Ohio State students living there found the walking distance to travel to the Ohio Union long, especially in the winter.
 The Board of Trustees approved the construction of a second union in 1969.
 Designed by architect Todd Tibbals, the union was officially named after Edward S. Drake, a former manager at the Ohio Union for 33 years, in 1971 and officially opened in 1972 at a cost of $4.5 million.
 Following the construction, there were plans to build additional structures surrounding Drake Union, but those plans were cancelled.
 Although it would appear Drake Union would rival the existing Ohio Union as Ohio State's second union, both unions worked together as community centers for students and visitors.